 The MC service server or the location management client can request location information at any time by sending a location information request to the location management server, which may trigger location management server to send the location information report immediately.

 Figure 10.9.3.6.2-1 illustrates the high level procedure of on-demand usage of location information.
-The same procedure can be applied for other entities that would like to subscribe to location information at the location management server of an MC service user.
+The same procedure can be applied for other entities that would like to request on-demand location information at the location management server of an MC service user.

+Pre-conditions:

+- The location information of the MC service users at location management clients being requested has been provided with the location reporting configuration information.

 Figure 10.9.3.6.2-1: On-demand usage of location information procedure